rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ## Screen
 ### FullScreen
 Sets Enterprise Browser to fullscreen mode, locking out the OS to the user unless specifically minimized using the Application API.
-Some Windows Mobile devices feature a customized Motorola user interface; in this case access is provided to the status bar at the top of the screen.
+Some Windows Mobile devices feature a customized user interface; in this case access is provided to the status bar at the top of the screen.

 **Possible Values**